Store-bought sauerkraut can’t compete with the homemade stuff. Follow our sauerkraut recipe to learn how to make sauerkraut of your own!

-- Alternate layers of cabbage with a sprinkling of salt, tapping each layer with a wooden spoon or potato masher.
+- Alternate layers of cabbage with a sprinkling of salt, tapping each layer with a clean wooden spoon or potato masher.
 The top layer should be salt.
-This will not seem like it’s enough salt, but it will give you a 2 ½ percent solution, the perfect strength for fermentation.
+This will not seem like it’s enough salt, but it will give you a 2.5% solution, the perfect strength for fermentation.

-- Boil an old dish towel or piece of sheeting for 5 minutes and cover the crock with it.
-Weight this down with a flat plate the size of the inside of the crock and weight it down with a canning jar full of water.
-If you’re using a glass jar, you won’t need to weight it down.
-Let it sit for a day.
+- In a saucepan, boil an old dish towel or piece of sheeting for 5 minutes and cover the crock with it.
+Weigh this down with a flat plate the size of the inside of the crock and weigh it down with a canning jar full of water.
+If you’re using a glass jar instead of a crock, you might not need to weigh it down.
+Let it sit like this for a day.

 - If you used fresh and tender cabbage, by the next day you should have enough brine to cover the cabbage.
-If you don’t, make more brine by adding 1 ½ teaspoons salt to a cup of water and add enough to cover.
+If you don’t, make more brine by adding 1 ½ teaspoons salt to a cup of water and add enough to cover the cabbage.

 - In 2 or 3 days, white scum will form on the top.
 Skim this off, replace the cloth with a newly boiled one, wash the plate, and replace it all.
 Repeat this skimming (a 5-minute job) each day until the bubbles stop rising, or for about 2 weeks.
 Then your sauerkraut is done!